Mogashni/Mogashni/README.md

-- 👋 Hi, I’m @Mogashni, a UX Designer Passionate about the Bitcoin space
+- 👋 Hi, I’m @Mogashni, a UX Designer Passionate about the bitcoin space.
-- 👀 I’m interested in simplifying userflows and helping to create daily products which make users feel confident and in control.
+- 👀 Good UX design is about creating products which are highly desireable and that empower users when using them.
--
+- ✨ My focus at the moment is conducting UX research on lightning and onchain wallets.

 <!---
 Mogashni/Mogashni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.